 Walking tour of the wonderful old town Lijiang crisscrossed by innumerable narrow laneways and canals.
 On this occasion you learn more about the special features and secrets of the mystical Naxi culture.

 Almost totally destroyed by an earthquake in 1996, after its restoration Lijiang was placed on UNESCO’s world cultural heritage list.
 In the afternoon a visit to the romantic park “Black Dragon Pool”, from which in good weather you enjoy a beautiful view of the Jade Dragon Mountain (Yu Long Shan).

 After lunch you travel to the village of Yu Hu, a romantic village where the famous Austrian-American botanist Joseph Rock lived from 1922 to 1949.
 In his house a small museum was set up that gives information about Joseph Rock’s life and work.

 Overnight stay in Lijiang.

 Continued trip to Shaxi.
 Shaxi, a village little known, is situated in an area of charming landscapes in Shaxi Valley, and it was once an important and affluent trading station on the “Tea and Horse Road”, an old trade route between Yunnan and Tibet.
 Walking tour around the idyllic village of Shaxi.
-After that your jourey continues to Xizhou.
+After that your journey continues to Xizhou.